Chapter 6: The Roadmap

 (Much clearer.
 Specific genre, time frame, and trigger events.)

-Iteration 5: “I will analyze how Billboard Hot 100 hip-hop songs released within three months of Michael Brown’s death (Ferguson, 2014) and George Floyd’s death (Minneapolis, 2020) framed police violence, using framing theory to categorize whether lyrics emphasize individual responsibility or systemic racism.”
+Iteration 5: “I will analyze how Billboard Hot 100 hip-hop songs released within three months of Michael Brown’s death (Ferguson, 2014) and George Floyd’s death (Minneapolis, 2020) framed police violence, using framing theory (Entman, 1993) to categorize whether lyrics emphasize individual responsibility or systemic racism.”

 (Now we have a doable project.
 Specific sample, clear timeframe, defined theoretical lens, measurable variables.)